hashicorp/consul/website/source/docs/agent/dns.html.markdown

 For example, instead of making HTTP API requests to Consul, a host can use the DNS server directly via name lookups like "redis.service.east-aws.consul".
-This query automatically translates to a lookup of nodes that provide the redis service are located in the "east-aws" datacenter and have no failing health checks.
+This query automatically translates to a lookup of nodes that provide the redis service, are located in the "east-aws" datacenter, and have no failing health checks.
 It's that simple!

-There are a number of [configuration options](/docs/agent/options.html) that are important for the DNS interface.
-They are `client_addr`, `ports.dns`, `recursors`, `domain`, and `dns_config`.
-By default, Consul will listen on 127.0.0.1:8600 for DNS queries in the "consul." domain, without support for DNS recursion.
-All queries are case-insensitive, so a lookup of `PostgreSQL.node.dc1.consul` will find all nodes named `postgresql`.
+There are a number of configuration options that are important for the DNS interface, specifically `client_addr`, `ports.dns`, `recursors`, `domain`, and `dns_config`.
+By default, Consul will listen on 127.0.0.1:8600 for DNS queries in the "consul." domain, without support for further DNS recursion.
+Please consult the [documentation on configuration options](/docs/agent/options.html) for more details.

 There are a few ways to use the DNS interface.
 One option is to use a custom DNS resolver library and point it at Consul.
 Another option is to set Consul